 Since joining the faculty at the Moritz College of Law, Professor Spindelman also has been a visiting professor of law at the Georgetown University Law Center (Spring ’05), and at the University of Michigan Law School (AY ’07-’08).

 Professor Spindelman’s scholarship focuses largely on questions of inequality as they intersect law and culture.
 In addition to current and recent work focused on LGBT rights and reproductive justice, he is the co-author of a leading casebook in Family Law, has published numerous articles (see below), and has been quoted widely in the press.
 He regularly teaches Constitutional Law, Family Law, Constitutional Law Theory, Critical Theory/Critical Lawyering, Social Justice and the Law, and Sexual Violence and the Law.
 Other courses he has recently taught include The Lawyer in the Community and an innovative course called The Rule of Law in the Age of Legal Change.

 Judith Areen, Marc Spindelman, Philomilia Tsoukala, and Solangel Maldonado, Family Law: Cases and Materials (7th Edition, 2019)

-Judith Areen, Marc Spindelman, Philomilia Tsoukala, and Solangel Maldonado, Family Law: Cases and Materials (7th Edition – Concise, forthcoming 2020)
+Judith Areen, Marc Spindelman, Philomilia Tsoukala, and Solangel Maldonado, Family Law: Cases and Materials (7th Edition – Concise, 2020)

 Judith Areen, Marc Spindelman, and Philomilia Tsoukala, Family Law: Cases and Materials (6th Edition, 2012)